intermine/intermine/intermine/python/README.md

 Running the Tests:
 ------------------

-If you would like ot run the test suite, you can do so by executing the following command: (from the source directory)
+If you would like to run the test suite, you can do so by executing the following command: (from the source directory)

   python -m intermine.test.test